LuridSorcerer/ra-overlay/README.md

 * config.json - update the username and game ID number
-* apikey.json - (not included in repository) create a JSON object containing a property apiKey, set the value to your user account's API key from your RetroAchivements profile.
+* apikey.json - (not included in repository) create a JSON object containing a property apiKey, set the value to your user account's API key from your RetroAchivements profile
+* Possibly break apart the scrolling checkerboard background from the data on top.
+This way, the background and be behind the game source and the game information can be on top of it

 Host the repository on a local web server (Python's built-in http-server module works fine for this).
 Load the index.html page in OBS as a web